 |Story behind the pix|

-When I was in the Air Force, I knew Airmen who died in peacetime training accidents, aircraft mishaps and traffic casualties that were a direct result of their being in the service.
-That was the period of the Cold War and even though we were shooting rhetoric and not bullets, those deaths left spouse's without their partner, a fiancé left incomplete, and friends with the loss of someone they cared about.
-Please remember those loses as well, just because it was not an enemy bullet that ended their life, it is no less worthy of being memorialized.
-Also, remember that in the end we won the Cold War because we were vigilant and prepared for a real war with a very real threat.
+When I was in the Air Force, I knew Airmen who died in peacetime training accidents, aircraft mishaps, and traffic casualties that were a direct result of their being in the service.
+That was the period of the Cold War and even though we were shooting rhetoric and not bullets, those deaths left spouses without their partner, a fiancé left incomplete, and friends with the loss of someone they cared about.
+Please remember those losses as well, just because it was not an enemy bullet that ended their life, it is no less worthy of being memorialized.
+Also, remember that in the end, we won the Cold War because we were vigilant and prepared for a real war with a very real threat.

 Finally, I work with other Veterans and many of them carry wounds and scars from their service.
 Most of them have memories of Desert Storm or Operation Enduring Freedom or other desert wars as well as actions in Africa and the Pacific.
 They survived those actions, but as a result of things like Gulf War Syndrome, Traumatic Brain Injury, PTSD, and other wounds they have cut years off their life in selfless service to our nation.
 Remember that sacrifice as well and be grateful that because of them America is still free.

 I have heard that only 1% of Americans serve in uniform, that is not a bad thing it is the result of being a free nation.
 However, I do feel that all Americans should know the oath that is taken by all men and women who agree to wear a uniform in defense of our nation.
 Consider these words today as well - they were spoken by every man and woman who gave their lives in defense of this country.
 Notice that I said gave?
 As a free nation, no one who may have conscientious or religious objections is forced to serve - it is a freewill choice.
 The oath: